eric-g/react_tutorial/README.md

 # Notes app frontend using React + Vite

-The notes branch is the frontend of the introdemo_backend project.
+This is the frontend UI for the Notes app.
+It should be built from the backend project using scripts that are provided.